 Osaka sustained itself because of its location ideal for trade and business, and never faltered as a popular city.
 It was heavily destroyed during World War II but was reconstructed into the modern city that you can visit today.

 Things to Do in Osaka

 One of the most popular things to do in Osaka is the Osaka Aquarium “Kaiyukan”.
 If you enjoy aquariums, this is definitely one of the best.
-They’re a bit out of the way but you get to see a whale shark (and a large variety of other sea life), pet some animals, and more at the aquarium.
+It’s a bit out of the way but you get to see a whale shark (and a large variety of other sea life), pet some animals, and more at the aquarium.
 They have a nighttime event but we went during the day and night and honestly, the nighttime was very dark and we couldn’t see much.
 Definitely go during the day.

 Osaka Castle is another popular tourist attraction and is the place to go if you want to learn more about the Siege of Osaka.
 It’s very beautiful on the outside and the top has panoramic views of the city.
 The inside has an exhibition on the warfare that makes up the castle’s history.
 Though it doesn’t have much in the way of interior design, it’s a great way to learn about one of Japan’s most important landmarks.
 You can also go to the Umeda Sky Building for views, but the Castle shouldn’t be missed.
 It’s the true landmark of the city.

 Sumiyoshi Taisha is in Osaka and it’s the head of the Sumiyoshi Shinto shrines, though it is a bit out of the way.
 It was at the top of my list but I didn’t get there.
 However with those photos, I think it may have been worth the trip.
 As mentioned before, you can take the metro out for a flat fare per day.
 Just make sure to make time for it.